DuckieOnQuacks/TrendTracker/README.md

-# CS 791 - TikTok Tracker Project
+CS 791 - TikTok Tracker Project

-# By Lauren Feldman, Joey Paschke, and Ryan Baldwin

-# These files are best viewed via Google Co-Lab.
-Download these files and upload them into Google Co-Lab.
+🌟 About the Project

-# This project analyzes TikTok video data to predict potential trends.
-This project is for Dr. Emily Hand's CS 791 (Interdisciplinary Data Science Course, Spring 2024)
+Welcome to the TikTok Tracker project repository!
+This initiative is part of Dr. Emily Hand's CS 791 Interdisciplinary Data Science Course for Spring 2024.
+Team members Lauren Feldman, Joey Paschke, and Ryan Baldwin dive deep into TikTok video data to uncover patterns that could predict trending content.

-# Social networking sites such as TikTok are vital channels for the diffusion of information across the internet.
-Understanding which factors drive content to become viral is of key interest in the fields of marketing, entertainment, and public outreach.
-In this paper, we investigate the role of hashtags as potential indicators of post popularity.
-We collected like count, follower count, timestamp, and hashtag data from 1867 unique TikTok videos.
-Through k-nearest neighbors clustering (KNN) and a decision tree classifier (DT), our analysis shows that hashtag use has no significant impact on a post's popularity or reach.
-We report prediction metrics for both models and discuss potential improvements for effective prediction of viral content.
+TikTok serves as a crucial platform for the spread of information.
+In this project, we focus on understanding how hashtags may influence the virality of posts.
+By analyzing data from 1,867 unique TikTok videos, including metrics like like counts, follower counts, timestamps, and hashtag usage, we strive to determine the impact of these elements on content popularity.

+🚀 Project Insights
+Through our investigation using k-nearest neighbors clustering (KNN) and a decision tree classifier (DT), we discovered that hashtag usage does not significantly influence the popularity or reach of a post.
+This README covers our approach, findings, and discusses ways to refine our prediction models.

+Key Features:
+Analysis of 1,867 TikTok videos
+Utilization of KNN and DT algorithms for trend prediction Exploration of hashtag impact on video popularity
+📈 Models and Metrics
+We employed two main predictive models:

+K-Nearest Neighbors (KNN): For clustering based on similarity measures.
+Decision Tree Classifier (DT): To classify data into categories based on learned decision rules.